3liz/lizmap-documentation/source/admin/users-groups.rst

 * create, modify, delete users
 * linking a user to one or more groups

-.. note:: Rights on Lizmap Web CLient repositories are managed at group level, not at the user level.
+.. note:: Rights on Lizmap Web Client repositories are managed at group level, not at the user level.

 Manage Groups: create, rename, delete
 =====================================